BYUHPC/sci-comp-course/project/phase2.md

 git clone netid@homework.rc.byu.edu:scicomp
 ```

 Put your `CMakeLists.txt` and source files in the resulting `scicomp` directory, commit, and [tag](https://git-scm.com/book/en/v2/Git-Basics-Tagging) the commit you would like me to use for grading "`phase2`."
+Make sure to `git push origin phase2` so the tag shows up in the remote.

 After making sure your code looks right, I'll build it on the supercomputer with the following: